ShiromMakkad/LedFx-balenaSound/README.md

 ## Other notes

 - By default, this deploys the dev branch of LedFx.
 The maintainers of LedFx recommend the dev branch, but it can be a little less stable, so if you're having issues, you can change it in the `docker-compose.yml`.
 Just change the tag on `shirom/ledfx:dev` to `shirom/ledfx`.
+- Typically, LedFx will run on port `8888`, but this container runs on port `80`.
+This is done to take advantage of Balena's public device URL feature, but you should keep that change in mind when connecting using a browser.

 ## Configuration